 6. Ensure the right briefing is provided to childcare volunteers

 Working with children isn’t easy.
 Volunteers need to be well prepared in order to support development needs in the right way and it is important that a childcare placement provides a comprehensive briefing to any incoming volunteers.
 This briefing should cover a background to the needs of the community, should provide guidance about the behaviors that volunteers need to exhibit when working with children, and should make clear what impact volunteers should be prepared to have.
 A responsible childcare placement will ensure volunteers have the right expectations and have done the right preparation before they begin work.

 7. Allow monitoring by third parties

 A well-run childcare organization should be transparent about how they operate and open to monitoring from third parties.
 These third parties may include local IVHQ teams, government agencies, or non-government organisations.
 Monitoring shouldn’t interrupt or affect the operations of the placement but it is important to select and work with a childcare provider who doesn’t have anything to hide.

 The use of this guidance

 We know that there are many things to consider when setting up new volunteering programs and selecting appropriate volunteering placements.
 Development work is complicated and we want to do everything we can to ensure that our volunteers who work with children are enabled to make the best possible contribution, in a responsible way.
-Working with the right organizations is critical to this ambition and we are confident that applying this guidance will help the community of volunteer travel organizations to exclude unethical organizations that engage in ‘orphanage tourism’.
+Working with the right organisations is critical to this ambition and we are confident that applying this guidance will help the community of volunteer travel organisations to exclude unethical organisations that engage in ‘orphanage tourism’.

 This guidance document has been developed for use by anyone interested in choosing the right childcare provider to work with and will be updated and refined over time.
 Feedback on the guidance can be provided to IVHQ’s Head of Sustainability and Risk, Ben Brown: email@example.com.